waltervh/BornAgain-website/content/documentation/working-with-python/particle-distribution/index.md

     return my_multiLayer
 {{< /highlight >}}

-Note that in the preceding snippet the actual particle is not needed until the last step, i.e. the actual creation of the particle distribution.
+Note that in the preceding snippet:

+1. `my_particle` is not needed until the the actual creation of the particle distribution (line 29).
+2. `abundance` is not needed until the distribution is added to the layout (line 37).